-I am pleased to invite you to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Denali Therapeutics Inc. ("Denali"), which will be held virtually via live webcast on June 3, 2020 at 10:00 a.m.
+I am pleased to invite you to attend the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Denali Therapeutics Inc. ("Denali"), which will be held virtually via live webcast on June 2, 2022 at 10:00 a.m.
 Pacific Time.
-You can attend the virtual Annual Meeting via the Internet at https://web.lumiagm.com/236759506 password: denali2020 (case sensitive), where you will be able to vote and submit questions electronically during the Annual Meeting.
+You can attend the virtual Annual Meeting via the Internet at www.virtualshareholdermeeting.com/DNLI2022, where you will be able to vote and submit questions electronically during the Annual Meeting.